pinoOgni/vat-cluster/README.md

 #### Notes about kube-bench

-There are 2 way to deploy kube-bench.
-The first one is using the `kubernetes_job` resource and the second one is using the `null_resource` resource.
+I wrote 2 files to deploy kube-bench.
+The first one is using `kubernetes_job` resource and the second one is using `null_resource` resource.

 Basically using the `kubernetes_job` resource you may get this error `Error: job: kiratech-test/kube-bench is not in complete state` that typically means that the Kubernetes job didn't finish successfully or is still running when Terraform expects it to be complete.
-By using the `null_resource` resource it simply deploy the job.
+By using the `null_resource` resource it simply deploy the job and I wrote it just to not have an error.

 #### Example
 Note the `0/1 Completed` for the kube-bench pod.

 ![alt text](images/pods.png)